Ever wonder what the heck your child means when they talk about Ender Dragons, mods, survival vs. adventure mode, or

 Turns out, parents have quite a few questions about navigating servers, online safety, and generally translating gamer-speak.
 Ricky Bennett, VP of Innovation & Partnerships and EJ Fernald, EDU Support Specialist were ready to help!

-In their interactive Minecraft and Roblox workshop, Ricky and EJ (better known to us by their camp nicknames, Firefox and Trogdor), broke down some of parents’ most frequently asked questions, while adding tips and tricks for everything from managing peaceful gaming time to the educational benefits.
+In their interactive Minecraft and Roblox workshop, Ricky and EJ (better known to us by their camp nicknames, Firefox and Trogdor), broke down some of parents’ most frequently asked questions, while adding tips and tricks for everything from managing peaceful gaming time to the whether or not Minecraft is good for you.

 So, here are some of the key takeaways from Minecraft 101 for Parents!
 For easy answers to some of the most pertinent questions out there, we’ll break down this recap for you Q&A style.